ENAC SKYDIVING FAQ

 Who's liable if I get hurt during a course?+

-SCHOOLS & MANIFEST
+SCHOOLS & SPECIAL DISCIPLINES

 How do I know if a school is ENAC-certified?+

-Can I wear a camera during freefall?+
+Can I wear a camera (GoPro, helmet) during freefall?+

 Wingsuit: from how many jumps can I start?+